vectordotdev/vector/docs/specs/target.md

     target over a rolling 5 minute window.
   * Autoscaling SHOULD have a stabilization period of 5 minutes.

+### 5. Unified Architecture

+The [unified architecture][unified_architecture] deploys Vector on each individual node for local data collection, as well as onto dedicated nodes for data aggregation.
+The requirements for both the [agent](#3-agent-architecture) and the [aggregator](#4-aggregator-architecture) apply to this architecture.

 ## 6. Hardening

 * Setup